-Why a Non-toxic Homemade Sunscreen?
+Why a Non-toxic Homemade Bar?

-If you didn’t already know, commercial sunscreens can be toxic due to potential endocrine disruptors and other nasty chemicals.
+If you didn’t already know, commercial lotions can be toxic due to potential endocrine disruptors and other nasty chemicals.
 I am not entirely sure that exposing my skin to the sun is such a bad thing what with Vitamin D being so important.
 Maybe the sun doesn’t even cause skin cancer anyway.

-I would assume this homemade sunscreen to be about SPF 15-20 given the amount of zinc oxide added.
 What I love about this bar is that it is goes on easily and soaks right in without being overly greasy.
 It also doesn’t turn your skin or your clothes white from the zinc!

-Non-Toxic Homemade Sunscreen Lotion Bars
+Non-Toxic Homemade Lotion Bars

 - 1/2 cup shea butter